-State Government issued orders for implementation of recommendations of SFC only in December 2013.
+However, State Government issued orders for implementation of the recommendations of SFC only in December 2013.
 Against ₹489.38 crore recommended by SFC for devolution of funds to ULBs every year, Government agreed to release only ₹123.12 crore per annum.
-While ₹319.52 crore per annum was not accepted by the Government, ₹46.74 crore per annum was treated as fulfilled on the grounds of budget & allocation during earlier years in respect of salaries paid by As parallel State Finance Commission was not appointed by Government.
-December 2013. the committee of Ministers and Secretaries recommendations of Third Finance Commission could be applied for the period Details of releases during 2010-15 were not furnished despite 2010-2015 also. specific request.
+While ₹319.52 crore per annum was not accepted by the Government, ₹46.74 crore per annum was treated as fulfilled on the grounds of budget allocation during earlier years in respect of salaries paid by

+Government.
+As parallel State Finance Commission was not appointed by December 2013, the committee of Ministers and Secretaries felt that recommendations of Third Finance Commission could be applied for the period 2010-2015 also.
+Details of releases during 2010-15 were not furnished despite specific request.